UCL-badass/radar2/README.md

 ## Refactoring cost-benefit analysis

 This is the small [refactoring example](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/CBA.rdr) used in the paper to introduce the language and decision analysis method.
-The full model can be downloaded [here](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/refactoring_result.html).
+The full model and analysis results can be downloaded [here](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/refactoring_result.html).

 ## Plastic card fraud detection system

+The [running example](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/FDM.rdr) used in the paper to illustrate the language and analysis functions.
+The problem consists in selecting among alternative design for a fraud detection system so as to minimise financial loss due to fraud and minimise the number of fraud alerts to be investigated manually.
+The full model and analysis results can be downloaded [here](http://www0.cs.ucl.ac.uk/staff/S.Busari/RADAR/fds_report.html)

 ## Document sharing security policy